 - Regarding Telamon itself:Telamon: SCENARIO: Rampancy.ANALYSIS: Sometimes I dream of the Traveller.I will wear them, in time.

 - Was Once a Man: On rare "exotic biome" planets you can find logs from its point of view, where it lays out the fact it was apparently an old AI designed to monitor the universe-creator AI, Atlas.

-- Assimilation Plot: It is heavily implied that the Overseer has been influencing and brainwashing the other technicians to serve you.
+- Assimilation Plot: After enough time, it's obvious that the Overseer has been influencing and brainwashing the other technicians to serve you.